alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 HiddenServicePort 80 b2b2b2b2b2b2b2b2.onion:80
 ```

-...and then define (say) different Apache daemons with:
+...and then may define (say) separate Apache daemons with:

 ```
-Listen a1a1a1a1a1a1a1a1.onion:80 # or equivalent IP address ...
+Listen a1a1a1a1a1a1a1a1.onion:80 # or equivalent IP address
+#...and separately...
 Listen b2b2b2b2b2b2b2b2.onion:80 # or equivalent IP address
 ```

-...and they will be separate, plus the processes can **enforce access control**, that requests to them must come from onion A1, or onion B2, or tuples thereof, respectively.
+...and the processes will retain separation and may even **enforce access control** - that requests to them must come from onion A1, or onion B2, or tuples thereof, respectively.

 ### Next Steps